lucasxu727/HVAC-heatmap-ui/README.md

 - removed savestate and now only use rooms (pd.DataFrame).
 No need for both, they hold the same state
 - changed vertices to be a np.array
 - added Enums for ShiftState and DrawingState
+- added tooltips for deleting shapes, creating shapes, and restarting a shape
+- fixed hovering and changed it from a label to the top to a tooltip
+- broke and then fixed the hourly occupancy visualization.
+Now all id's must be ints!!!

 ### TODO soon
 - visualize the snapping radius.
 Maybe draw circles on each vertex corner.
 When shifting (not snapping), turn them off.
 Or maybe make a second hotkey to show, such as alt.